top of page

 Bad editing examples

 Left: Here is a collection of screenshots that show some very poor editing I have done.
 Right off the bat, I can say I was trying, but I knew so little about the things to look for that this was the result.
 These examples, while embarrassing for me, also show how much I have grown in the editing department.
-I wanted to talk about the failures here because editing has been my biggestrnalism.
-Here are some things I have learned to look for. passive voice, organiz struggle in jouation of stories, flow, first/second/third person, is the right information present?
+I wanted to talk about the failures here because editing has been my biggest challenge.
+Here are some things I have learned to look for: passive voice, organization struggles in the organization of stories, flow, first/second/third person, and whether the right information is present.
 AP style, etc.

 Good editing examples

 Above: In the photo collage are different good editing examples.
-As you can see by comparing the dates of my two editing example sections during the second semester my editing has gotten a lot better.
-With that being said, I am still improving every day, I have taken on the challenge for myself to edit as much as I can.
+As you can see by comparing the dates of my two editing example sections during the second semester, my editing has gotten a lot better.
+With that being said, I am still improving every day.
+I have taken on the challenge for myself to edit as much as I can.
 During the last cycle, I edited all of my staff's work stories along with an entire other staff.
 I am always looking for other pieces to edit because I know that is where I need the most improvement.
 It is very important to me that I can be a reliable editor for my publication so I can support other writers.
+As the Managing Editor, I spend a lot of my time giving feedback and critiquing, which this year has taken place more in conferences or on paper; still, I have some digital examples.
+Each of these edits was followed up on by a conference where I walked through my edits and made sure everything made sense.
+Editing may not be my strongest suit, but I still put a lot of effort into it to ensure that every story meets our standards.

 Notes on editing